WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 3.9.1 Cards may be placed in this Zone during gameplay, mainly when the Clock reaches 7+ cards and one is moved here.

 3.9.2 This is an open Zone.
 Cards here are stacked face up.
 The order may not be changed.
-Cards moved here are placed on the top first.
+Cards moved here are placed on the top of cards already here..

 3.9.3 If you have 4+ cards in this Zone, you have fulfilled a loss condition.